reinimax/image-toolkit/README.md

 ## Acknowledgements
 - Huge thanks to [HuggingChat](https://huggingface.co/chat/) for providing suggestions and feeback regarding some initial design decisions ([link to the chat](https://hf.co/chat/r/Oqo8rfK)) and for help with debugging some stuff.
+- Huge thanks also to [Python anywhere](https://www.pythonanywhere.com/) which provides a free hosting tier, on which this project is hosted.
 - This project would not have been possible without some amazing libraries.
 See below for a list of projects this project relies on.

 ## Powerd by